bpjohannessen/muscledb-web_old/README.md

 muscledb
 ========

-Real-time searchable database for skeletal muscles.
-Includes muscle name in Latin and English.
+This project is still in development.
+It is a real-time searchable database for skeletal muscles which includes muscle name in Latin and English.
 Origin, insertion (origo et insertio) and function is also searchable.

 To try it in a isolated virtual machine using [Vagrant](https://www.vagrantup.com/):